-As mentioned in Hogfather, a presumably different uncle used to swear at it (no, not by it, at it) as a hangover cure.
+In Hogfather a presumably different uncle used to swear by Wow-Wow Sauce (or at it, or possibly both) as a hangover cure.
 After drinking a whole bottle in one go, "he seemed very peaceful when we came to lay him out."
+Ridcully also mentions in this book that Wow-Wow Sauce isn't safe to drink while the sweat's still condensing on the bottle (not unlike nitroglycerin).

 In Unseen Academicals, Pepe knocks back an entire bottle of Wow-Wow while rooting around the Night Kitchen of Unseen University in the background of a scene.
 He notes, in a strangled tone of voice, that it would probably be good with vodka; the narration points out that by all rights he should no longer have a stomach.